jcubic/jcubic/README.md

 * I'm preparing the next version of my intro to programming live course that I will put in an auction for [Great Orchestra of Christmas Charity](https://en.wikipedia.org/wiki/Great_Orchestra_of_Christmas_Charity).
 The course will be using my coding platform [Koduj](https://github.com/jcubic/koduj), the MVP was used on first edition of the course.
 * [The Koduj platform](https://github.com/jcubic/koduj) will also be used for my math and programming book that I've started to write.
 I've put it aside for a while but creating the live programming course made me create a coding platform that I was planning to create for a book.
 * While I'm prepering 2nd edition of my intro to programming course I plan to publish [the Curriculum](https://github.com/jcubic/koduj-curriculum) on Creative Commons license.
+* Another plan that I have is to rewrite my popular jquery.terminal library into TypeScript with ES Modules and without jQuery dependency.
+It will be called [jQTerminal](https://github.com/jcubic/jQTerminal), and market as framework from the beginning.

 ## Tech stack
 I work with:<br/>